-The TOEFL is one of the most difficult tests you will ever take in your life.
+The TOEFL is one of the most difficult tests you will ever take in your life!
+You need to study hard to get a high score on the TOEFL.
 Here is a list of ten things that will help you get the highest score possible on the TOEFL iBT, and fulfill your dream of studying at an English-speaking university.

 1. Make sure you understand the TOEFL!

-The TOEFL (Test of English as a Foreign Language) is an English proficiency test produced by an American company called ETS.
-It is a test that measures your English reading, listening, speaking, and writing skills, and your ability to succeed at an English-speaking university.
+The TOEFL is the Test of English as a Foreign Language.
+It is an English proficiency test produced by an American company called ETS.
+It measures your English reading, listening, speaking, and writing skills, and your ability to succeed at an English-speaking university.

 2. Be prepared!

-You should give yourself 6 months – 1 year to be fully prepared for the test, especially if you have never taken the test before.
+You should give yourself 6 months to 1 year to be fully prepared for the test, especially if you have never taken the test before.

-- You should also know the exact score you need to achieve for each university you want to apply to.
-(Some schools require just an overall TOEFL score, but some schools require specific scores in each section.)
-You should exactly what you need to do get the required score.
+You should also know the exact score you need to achieve for each university you want to apply to.
+Some schools require just an overall TOEFL score, but some schools require specific scores in each section.
+You should know exactly what you need to do get the required score.

 3. Read Everything.
 Listen to Everything.

-- Three excellent resources on the Internet are BBC News, NPR, and VOANews.
-Many of the articles on the VOA and NPR websites also have .mp3 files, so you can also use the articles as listening lectures.
+Four excellent resources on the Internet are BBC News, NPR, Ted Talks, and VOANews.
+Many of the articles on the VOA and NPR websites also have .mp3 files, so you can listen at the same time.

-- If you have just started studying for the TOEFL and you are not yet able to read (or listen to) some of the articles above without great difficulty, that’s OK!
+If you have just started studying for the TOEFL and it is difficult for you to read (or listen to) some of the resources above, that’s OK!
 There are still lots of resources available to you:

-ESLPod – This is a great podcast that all English learners should be listening to!
-The podcasts are dialogues on a variety of topics.
-In one podcast there is a slow dialogue, a discussion of vocabulary, and a fast dialogue.
+ESLPod – The episodes are short dialogues on a variety of topics.
+The dialogues include great vocabulary, phrases & idioms.
+Each episode includes a slow dialogue, a discussion of vocabulary, and a fast dialogue.
 The transcript is also provided on the website.

 VOA Learning English – This section of the website has articles similar to the news section, but they are easier to read and the listening clips are much slower.